martinlugton/martinlugton.github.io/_posts/2020-01-10-Build a food bank API – part 2.md

   *[I’ve built an API that runs locally](https://github.com/martinlugton/foodbank_api).
 Hosting it online as a real webserver should be reasonably straightforward.
 That’s the next step.*
   *I’ve found an [entirely-renewably-powered web host](https://datacenterlight.ch/), which might help me meet my extra goal of running this API entirely renewably.*

-*Read part 3 of this project to find out what I did next.*
+*[Read part 1 of this project](https://www.martinlugton.com/build-a-food-bank-api-part-1).
+See [Part 3](https://www.martinlugton.com/build-a-food-bank-api-part-3) to find out what I did next*